FREQUENTLY ASKED QUESTIONS

 We are part of the National Poultry Improvement Plan, NPIP certified: Pullorum Typhoid + H5/H7 AI Clean, and can't legally ship hatching eggs or birds without this certification, all breeders and hatcheries should have the certificate.

 We are sending fresh, clean, fertile eggs, from a flock that is tested for NPIP + AI CLEAN.
 Like all other small scale breeder + hatchery, we do not guarantee your hatch rate.
 There are too many factors that affect hatch rate (shipping, incubation methods).
 Our eggs are constantly tested for fertility.
-Shipped eggs are always a risk, but we do our best to save fresh eggs, and ship them in custom sized egg foam for maximum safe travel!
+Shipped eggs are always a risk, but we do our best to save fresh eggs, and ship them in air pockets (new for 2026) for maximum safe travel!
 We have success shipping MA > CA.

 Refunds